 As a Corvette fan, this day also has a bad connotation as it was on February 12, 2014 that a large sinkhole swallowed eight historic Corvettes at the National Corvette Museum in Bowling Green, Kentucky.
 Three of the eight—the ZR1 Blue Devil prototype, the 1,000,000th Corvette, and a 1962 model—have been restored, but the others are on display as they were recovered.

-From cargurus.com a picture of the last C4 Corvette, a 1996 model.
+From cargurus.com a picture of an example of the last year for the C4 Corvette, a 1996 model.
 Five years ago the C4 did not appeal to me, but its clean lines and the introduction of the modern LT1 engine in 1992 have made it a favorite of mine, now.

 An appeal for comments: this blog will be much better if readers send comments.
 Also, if you are reading and enjoying please let others know.
 Thanks.